 The Way It All Began

 The Geraldine Vintage Car & Machinery Club started in 1967.
-Later, Jack Morrison of Geraldine brought the 'Sherratts Coal & timber yard' at 178 Talbot Street and built the building that we now know as the 'Morrison building'.
-Mr Morrison and some of the club members then stored their vehicles in the building and they enjoyed having club days.
+Once established Jack Morrison of Geraldine brought the 'Sherratts Coal & timber yard' at 178 Talbot Street and built the building that we now know as the 'Morrison building.'
+Mr Morrison along with fellow club members stored their vehicles in the building hosting popular Club days enjoyed by all.

-The next day some local men came and offered to "help clean up", Jack Morrison was a tad dismayed at the situation and abruptly replied "take the lot!"
+The following day Club members and other local men, arrived to offer "help to clean up," Jack Morrison was a tad dismayed at the situation and abruptly replied "take the lot!"

-Gifting the land and buildings to the Geraldine Vintage Car & Machinery Club.
+The land and buildings were gifted to the Geraldine Vintage Car & Machinery Club.

 Services